lewislarsen/youtube-channel-notifier/README.md

 ### How do I set my timezone?
 You can set your timezone in the `.env` file using the `USER_TIMEZONE` variable.
 You can find a list of supported timezones in the [PHP documentation](https://www.php.net/manual/en/timezones.php).

+### How do I set my language?
+You can set your preferred language in the `.env` file using the `USER_LANGUAGE` variable.
+The application currently supports English but can be extended to support other languages in the future.

+If you want to help with translations, please open an issue or submit a pull request with your language files.

 ## Support & Community

 If you encounter any issues or have ideas for improvements, please open an issue.